 - Place in oven for about 15 minutes, or until cheese is melted.

-I really love the simplicity behind these naan bread pizzas, and the bold flavours!
+I really love the simplicity behind these naan bread pizzas, and the bold flavors!
 Of course, toppings are all up to you.
 You could make these gourmet by caramelizing onions and grating some Parmesan cheese on top.